soniapop93/TrainTicketReservationSystem/README.md

         [X] - if user doesn't have an account, should create one [ ] - reserve seat and send confirmation of the reservation through mail [X] - user can log out
-		[ ] - identify if the user is admin, and if yes show option to add trains in database
+		[X] - when app is first time started, show menu to create an admin user [ ] - identify if the user is admin, and if yes show option to add trains in database